joshimbriani/ghostlyswoosh/_rides/gringotts.md

 cover: gringotts.jpg
 icon: gringotts.jpg
 area: Diagon Alley
-tagline: After thousands of years, Gringotts Bank, the safest place in the world, is finally opening its doors to Muggles.
+marketingp: After thousands of years, Gringotts Bank, the safest place in the world, is finally opening its doors to Muggles.
 The friendly Gringotts goblins would be glad to give tours to Muggle guests.
 Who knows, you may even be able to spot such wizarding celebrities as Harry Potter or Hermione Granger!
+blurb: Take an exciting journey through Gringotts bank!
+technicaldesc: A roller coaster ride featuring some spinning and several high speed drops and turns.
 ---
 <div class="container">
     <div class="row">